 - Don’t miss your oil change: It seems obvious, but we’re saying it again.
 If you have a scheduled appointment, do your best to make it or reschedule for as soon as possible.
 Putting off errands happens often, but this is one you shouldn’t skip.

 - Check levels yourself: If you’re not sure how to do so, there are online tutorials to view.
-This will tell you if your is ready for an oil change, or is low on oil in general.
+This will tell you if you are ready for an oil change or low on oil in general.

 - Consider synthetic oil: The additives are the same as what goes in petroleum oil, so your engine is still getting cleaned and staying cool.
 But synthetic oil may last longer or not break down as fast, so it could be worth it if you’re looking to spread out your oil changes.

 Consider when you cook a meal on your stovetop, using oil in a cast iron pan.
 The oil initially is clear.
 After you start cooking, it becomes clogged with fat and other runoffs.
 You wouldn’t continue using dirty cooking oil for future meals, and you don’t want to use it in your engine!

 Protect Your Vehicle with Endurance